raymon-ai/raymon/docs/gettingstarted/profiling.rst

 Component Extractors
 --------------------
 Extractors take in a datum and extract a feature from it.
-Raymon provides some out-of-the-box extractors, but you can easily plug in your own by implementting the :class:`raymon.SimpleExtractor` or :class:`raymon.EvalExtractor` interface.
+Raymon provides some out-of-the-box extractors, but you can easily plug in your own by implementing the :class:`raymon.SimpleExtractor` or :class:`raymon.EvalExtractor` interface.
 Extractors convert your data (image, Pandas Series, ...) to single value (a tag) that Raymon will track.
-Since extractors only need to run in your code, and not on the raymn backend, Raymon can support any data type.
+Since extractors only need to run in your code, and not on the raymon backend, Raymon can support any data type.

 Extractors of :class:`raymon.SimpleExtractor` are suited for components of type :class:`InputComponent`, :class:`OutputComponent` and :class:`ActualComponent` and have a single value as input (i.e., the models, input, output or actual).
 Extractors of :class:`raymon.EvalExtractor` are only suited for components of type :class:`raymon.EvalComponent` and take in 2 arguments: the model output and the actual.

-A :class:`raymon.SimpleExtractor` can for example extract a specific dimension of a vector, the sharpness of an image or some anomalyscore for a given datum.
+A :class:`raymon.SimpleExtractor` can for example extract a specific dimension of a vector, the sharpness of an image or some anomaly score for a given datum.
 A :class:`raymon.EvalExtractor` could for example calculate the absolute error of a given prediction and actual.

 Component Stats
 ---------------
-:class:`raymon.Stats` objects are responible for storing statistics about extracted features.
+:class:`raymon.Stats` objects are responsible for storing statistics about extracted features.
 For numeric components, :class:`raymon.IntStats` and :class:`raymon.FloatStats` track the min, max, mean, std, distribution and amount of invalid values seen during building.
 For categoric components, :class:`raymon.CategoricStats` tracks the value frequencies and amount of invalid values.
 Depending on the type (:code:`int`, :code:`float` or :code:`str`) a component's extractor returns, the component's stats need to be of the equivalent type (:class:`raymon.IntStats`, :class:`raymon.FloatStats` or :class:`raymon.CategoricStats`.